Bennyjoez/joezz_photozz/README.md

 6. Upload pictures for edits.

+## Bugs

+- Show the warnings of an already selected date
+- Make the

 ## Rules of Engagement
 1. A client needs to be logged in to make a booking.
 2. A client needs to be logged in to submit a review.